-A two weeks Italy off the beaten path tour for the travellers who already enjoyed Italy essentials, and look for more.
+A two weeks Italy itinerary off the beaten path for the travelers who already enjoyed Italy essentials, and look for more.
 Discover Milan, Emilia Romagna, Umbria, Apulia and Sicily.

 Here are five good reasons why you may wish to skip Italy main touristic highlights and to explore less famous (but for that reason even more fascinating!) destinations: